-The Company's valuation approach and fair value hierarchy categorisation for certain significant classes of financial instruments recognised as fair value is as follows:
+The Company's valuation approach and fair value hierarchy categorisation for certain significant classes of financial instruments recognised at fair value on a recurring basis are as follows:

 Corporate Equities

 Exchange-Traded Equity Securities

 Fair value is generally determined based on quoted prices for the exchange.
 To the extent these securities are actively traded, valuation adjustments are not applied.